fabrikaodua/fabrika-neutrino-preset/README.md

 You can change this code base to better match your needs.

+### Tests
 You can create also `test/index.test.js` as an entry point for your test.
 To run tests against files from your source code, simply import them.
-Jest framework is used in this preset so your tests will look like this:
+[Jest](https://facebook.github.io/jest/) framework is used in this preset so your tests will look like this:

  ```js
 import module from '../src/module.js'